CommonRoad/commonroad-scenario-designer/docs/source/sumo.rst

 Optionally trips for pedestrians and vehicles from one edge in the network to another can be automatically generated.
 SUMO also provides a set of tools for programmatically interacting with a network, namely NETEDIT.

+The main module of the converter is in ``crdesiger/sumo_map/cr2sumo/converter.py``.
+Here, a CommonRoad Scenario is converted to it's representation as a SUMO Net.
+This SUMO Net is then used as the specification for simulating vehicles with SUMO.

+In detail, conversion follows roughly the following steps, which are successively called in ``_convert_map()``:

+1. Find lanes from lanelets
+2. Initialize SUMO Nodes
+3. Create Lanes and Edges from Lanelets
+4. Initialize Connections between Lanes
+5. Merge overlapping lanelets into a single junction
+6. Remove merged edges
+7. Create Lane based connections
+8. Create pedestrian crossings
+9. Encode Traffic Signs from CR file
+10. Encode Traffic Lights from CR file

 Dynamic Obstacle Simulation with SUMO
 =====================================